Exiled1/implant.js/detections/README.md

 - `2060263 - ET MALWARE implant.js Activity (DBG_RESP_* with DebugMode=ON)`
 - `2060264 - ET MALWARE implant.js CnC Activity (DBG_RESP_* Sent)`

-Additionally, a [PCAP](implantjs_traffic.pcap) is available to show what the protocol looks like over the wire for folks to write their own signatrues
+Additionally, a [PCAP](implantjs_traffic.pcap) is available to show what the protocol looks like over the wire for folks to write their own signatures.

 ## Host-based